 If You Don’t Have a Budget

-We know budgeting isn’t fun but, if you don’t have a month-by-month budget, work on combing through your bank statements, your paychecks, and credit card statements to build a realistic budget.
-Prioritize paying off high-interest debts, your mortgage, and other debts when formulating your budget.
-Be honest with yourself on where you’ve been spending a little more than necessary and build personal awareness on discretionary spending.
+We know budgeting isn’t fun but if you don’t have a month-by-month budget, work on combing through your bank statements, paychecks, and credit card statements to build a realistic budget.
+Prioritize paying off high-interest debts, mortgages, and other debts when formulating your budget.
+Be honest with yourself about where you’ve been spending a little more than necessary and build personal awareness of discretionary spending.

 If You Receive a Layoff Notice

 If you’ve been laid off, remember that you’re not alone.
-While there’s often a stigma or sense of shame around being laid off, particularly when you’re a high-earner, keep the context of the current unemployment wave in mind and avoid putting the blame on yourself.
+While there’s often a stigma or sense of shame around being laid off, particularly when you’re a high-earner, keep the context of the current unemployment wave in mind and avoid blaming yourself.
 Give yourself a couple of days to relax and disconnect from your previous role, practice activities you enjoy and perhaps didn’t have a chance to do while employed.
-Then, focus on your new full-time job being finding a job and seek meaning in where you’d like to be.
+Then, focus on making your new full-time job to find an opportunity, and seeking meaning in where you’d like to be.
 Consider this an opportunity to improve your financial situation and set new or updated professional goals.

 Financially, your first step upon receiving a layoff notice is to check in with your company’s HR team.
 Find out when you’ll receive your last paycheck and what it will include, particularly getting paid out for unused vacation time or other corporate perks.

-A clear picture of your new financial situation will allow you to plan for the months ahead: including if you’ll receive severance pay, unemployment benefits and the CARES Act, potential stock options, and how your emergency fund might fit into the equation.
+A clear picture of your new financial situation will allow you to plan for the months ahead: including if you’ll receive severance pay, unemployment benefits, potential stock options, and how your emergency fund might fit into the equation.

 Severance packages come in many shapes and sizes, some might include services like LinkedIn Premium, career transition services, or an extension of healthcare services.
 Most often, they are a one-time lump sum paid out on the day you are laid off or your final day of employment.